MindscapeHQ/raygun4aspire/README.md

 ## Throw exceptions that occur within Raygun4Aspire

 This option can help debug issues within Raygun4Aspire itself.
-Do not set this option in your production environment.
-Byt default, the Raygun4Aspire client will swallow any exceptions that it encounters.
-Setting ThrowOnError to true will cause said errors to be rethrown instead, which can be useful for troubleshooting.
+It's highly recommended to **not set** this option in your production environment.
+By default, the Raygun4Aspire client will swallow any exceptions that it encounters.
+Setting `ThrowOnError` to true will cause said errors to be rethrown instead, which can be useful for troubleshooting Raygun4Aspire.

 ```json
 "RaygunSettings": {